-According to Digital Supply Chain, sustainability success is nothing new to this specific Coca Cola European Partners plant.
+According to the Digital Supply Chain, sustainability success is nothing new to this specific Coca-Cola European Partners plant.
 In 2011, 2012 and 2014, the site was internally recognized with the Oscas Energy award.
 Additionally, the plant has dropped energy and water consumption by 27 and 15 percent respectively since 2008.
 It also reduced its packaging by 28 percent in the same time frame.

 The plant’s green past has set a precedent for the future, particularly in light of the Euro 2016 – the Union of European Football Associations (UEFA) championship.